pdfosborne/firefox-elevenlabs/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-It is an unofficial extension created as a personal project to enable quick access to Elevenlabs TTS.
+This is an unofficial extension created as a personal project to enable quick access to Elevenlabs TTS.
 Please feel free to report issues but I take no responsability for unintended usage of the project or deviations.
 Use at your own risk, and please act responsibly.